Forms for Graduate Students

 3) Students must demonstrate that they have applied to COGS (Council Of Graduate Students) for additional funds.
 Female students must also apply to the Owenby fund administered by the Office of the Dean of Arts and Sciences.
 The Departmental travel subsidy is not contingent upon success in these applications; rather it is contingent upon you making the effort to apply to the outside sources.

 To apply for the travel subsidy, please complete the form available on the Department website under Forms for Graduate Students, and submit it to the Chair of the Department in hard copy, along with the supporting documents.
 You may apply for the subsidy before the announcement of acceptance of your paper or abstract.
 Documentation of application to COGS (and Owenby if appropriate) will be required before the final approval of the travel subsidy.
-Click here for form.

 If you have questions about the budget (especially about how to determine the meal per diem), please consult Ramsey Mullins, our department's travel representative.
 This year we will return forms that do not have the meal per diem properly calculated; this is part of learning about budgets and applications.

 We wish you the best of success in submitting papers for presentation!